wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/VSMOverview.md

 ### Up Next

-Now that you understand how the VSM generally works, take a look at how to start implementing features using VSM in <doc:FeatureRequirements>.
+Now that you understand how VSM generally works, you can begin implementing features using VSM in the next article: <doc:FeatureRequirements>.